 If you’re having issues with the Twitter app on your iPhone, iPad or iPod Touch device, these troubleshooting tips should help.

 Uninstall / reinstall the Twitter app on your Apple device

-If you’re having trouble installing the latest Twitter for iOS app, check to see how much space is available on your phone.
+If you’re having trouble with the Twitter for iOS app, first restart your device

 Remove your account from the app and log back in: